 Annie Edson Taylor was the first person to go over Niagara Falls in a wooden barrel and survive.
 She did this on October 24, 1901.
 Taylor's goal was financial gain, but the experience never provided her with much money.

-There is a legend about a female pope.
-She is referred to as Pope Joan.
-The story became widely known in the 13th century.
-It is believed she served as pope from 855 to 857 A.D.
-Some believe she is a myth.
-Others think there is enough evidence to prove Pope Joan existed.
+There is a legend about a female pope known as Pope Joan whose story became widely known during the 13th century.
+It is believed that she served as pope from 855 to 857 A.D.
+Some believe she is a myth, while others think there is enough evidence to prove she existed.

 Mary Edwards Walker was a surgeon during the Civil War.
 Because of her dedication to treating the wounded on the battlefield, she was awarded the medal of honor.